AlexandrSokolov/savdev-archetype-war/src/main/resources/archetype-resources/README.md

 #### Code quality:
 ]]#

-FindBug is triggered during compilation.
+FindBug, PMD/CMD, JaCoCo are triggered during compilation.

 You can view the found bugs via `mvn findbugs:gui`

-You can also generate FindBugs reports via 'mvn site' and find the FindBugs and other reports in the `site` folder
+You can also generate all reports via 'mvn site' and find them in the `target/site` folder

+#[[
+#### Test coverage:
+]]#

+The test coverage `jacoco-maven-plugin` plugin is configured 90% of lines must be covered.
+You can change this threshold in the `pom.xml` file.

+The better approach is to exclude some classes/packages from the plugin configuration.

 #[[
 #### TODO list.